Independent Baptist: Ecclesiology

-Some proponents of Baptist successionism take this further by embracing Landmarkism or "Baptist bride theology", the view that only Baptist churches constitute the body or bride of Christ and that only Baptists will be raptured and partake in the marriage supper of the Lamb.
+Some proponents of Baptist successionism take this further by embracing Landmarkism or "Baptist bride theology," the view that only Baptist churches constitute the body or bride of Christ and that only Baptists will be raptured and partake in the marriage supper of the Lamb.
 They also claim that the Baptist Church began with John the Baptist or Jesus himself.
-However, this perspective is not universally accepted within the Independent Baptist movement and has been criticized for denying the universal body of Christ comprising all true believers.
+However, this perspective is not universally accepted within the IFB movement and has been criticized for denying the universal body of Christ comprising all true believers.

-Independent Baptists reject the ordination of women pastors and deacons in a local New Testament church according to the Apostle Paul's writings in 1 Timothy 2, Titus, and 1 Corinthians 14.
+IFBs reject the ordination of women pastors and deacons in a church according to the Apostle Paul's writings in 1 Timothy 2, Titus, and 1 Corinthians 14.

-Many Independent Baptists believe that according to 1 Timothy 3:2 and Titus 1:6-7 a pastor cannot be divorced, however, some reject this interpretation.
-Peter Ruckman argued that being "blameless" has nothing to do with divorce because he believed that a pastor can be remarried to one wife and that the Apostle Paul is mainly addressing polygamy in those passages.
+Many IFBs believe that according to 1 Timothy 3:2 and Titus 1:6-7 a pastor cannot be divorced, however, some reject this interpretation.
+Ruckman argued that being "blameless" has nothing to do with divorce because he believed that a pastor can be remarried to one wife and that Paul is mainly addressing polygamy in those passages.